Horace Heidt: Legacy

 For his contribution to radio, Heidt has a star on the Hollywood Walk of Fame at 1631 Vine Street; and a second star for his contribution to television at 6628 Hollywood Boulevard.
 In 2001, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to him.

 Heidt developed an early apartment complex in the San Fernando Valley community of Sherman Oaks, in Los Angeles, so that his band members would have a place to live when they were in town for gigs, and many of the band members eventually retired there together.
 Known as Horace Heidt's Magnolia Estates, the complex is a 10 acre community of apartments, swimming pools, a clubhouse, and a golf course.

 Discography

 Billboard hits

 The songs are listed with the most widely successful first.

 Friendly Tavern Polka" was re-released on 3-25-44.
 It was US Billboard 24-1944 (1 week).
 "Pound Your Table Polka" sung by Mary Martin was US Billboard 22-1942 (1 week).
-"It's in the Book" sung by Johnny Standley was US Billboard 1-1952 (2 weeks) million seller.
+"It's in the Book" by Johnny Standley was US Billboard 1-1952 (2 weeks) million seller.